-Additionally, all member institutions have appointed an institutional coordinator who sits on the LaSPACE Advisory Council and is available to discuss opportunities and processes related to LaSPACE programs.
+Additionally, all member institutions have appointed an affiliate representative who sits on the LaSPACE Advisory Council and is available to discuss opportunities and processes related to LaSPACE programs.
 Contact information for all affiliates is provided below.
-For institutions with a vacancy, contact the program manager listed above.
+For institutions with a vacancy, contact the LaSPACE program office at LSU.